feliperalmeida/rossec/README.md

 # rossec

 **WARNING: This library is EXPERIMENTAL.
-DO NOT use it on production or applications that should have any kind of security.
-Authors do not guarantee that it works as it should.
+DO NOT use it on production.
+Do not use unless you know what you are doing.
 Also, this library alone DOES NOT provide security to ROS messages exchanges.**

 This is the official repository of rossec.